Protein Circuit Tracing via Cross-layer Transcoders: Acknowledgment

 \section{Acknowledgment}

-This research was supported by the National Science Foundation (NSF) Graduate Research Fellowship Program (GRFP), the Parker H. Petit Institute for Bioengineering and Biosciences (IBB) interdisciplinary seed grant, the Institute of Matter and Systems (IMS) Exponential Electronics seed grant, Georgia Tech Undergraduate Research Opportunities Program, Georgia Tech Research Corporation, and Georgia Institute of Technology start-up funds.
+This research was supported by the National Science Foundation (NSF) Graduate Research Fellowship Program (GRFP), the Parker H. Petit Institute for Bioengineering and Biosciences (IBB) interdisciplinary seed grant, the Exponential Electronics seed grant of the Institute for Matter and Systems (IMS) at Georgia Tech, Microsoft via GT Cloud Hub, Georgia Tech Undergraduate Research Opportunities Program, Georgia Tech Research Corporation, and Georgia Institute of Technology start-up funds.